All Products

 • Tables with full-text indexes or global secondary indexes.

-• Tables with Serial or Bigserial columns.
+• Tables that contain columns of the Serial or Bigserial type.

 Usage examples

-Run REBUILD on a table without binary logging
+Run REBUILD on a table without binary logging enabled

--- Create a table and import data.
+-- Create a table and import data

 CREATE TABLE rebuild_test (